EL PASO, Texas -- New details have emerged about the night that police shot and killed a suspected car thief in an east El Paso Walmart parking lot.

-It happened about 10:30 p.m. at the Walmart located at 12236 Montana Avenue.
-A spokesman for the El Paso Police Department said two officers approached a parked Ford Expedition, which matched the description of a stolen vehicle.
+It happened about 10:30 p.m. on Oct.
+23 at the Walmart located at 12236 Montana Avenue.
+A police spokesman said two officers approached a parked Ford Expedition, which matched the description of a stolen vehicle.

 Shoppers and employees at the Walmart were safe and unharmed.
 They were kept inside the store as police investigated into the early morning hours.
-About 1:30 a.m. police began escorting them out of the building and to a nearby Lowe’s parking lot where family or friends could pick them up.
+About 1:30 a.m., police began escorting them out of the building and to a nearby Lowe’s parking lot where family or friends could pick them up.

 Police said those shoppers and employees would be able to pick up their vehicles in the Walmart parking lot after 5 p.m.
 Thursday.
 Crime scene tape was wrapped across a significant portion of the lot for hours after the shooting.

 Some off-duty El Paso police officers have worked security at area Walmart stores following the Aug.
 3 mass shooting at the Cielo Vista store.
-But in this case, police said Thursday that the two officers involved were on-duty and searching for stolen vehicles using a mobile license plate reader.
+But in this case, police said that the two officers involved were on-duty and searching for stolen vehicles using a mobile license plate reader.